Mahmoud Refaat: Biography

 Refaat is a French-Belgian citizen of Egyptian origin.
 He was born in Cairo, Egypt.
 Refaat studied law and international relations at Ain Shams University in Egypt, University of Paris, University of Paris Pantheon Assas and Toulouse Capitole University in France.

 In January 2018, Mahmoud Refaat managed the presidential campaign of former Egyptian Army Chief of Staff Lieutenant General Sami Anan from abroad.

-On May 12, 2018, Mahmoud Refaat and former Libyan Prime Minister Omar al-Hassi founded the International Action Group for Peace in Libya and assumed the position of General Coordinator.
-The group aims to put an end to civil war in Libya, and to work with the International Criminal Court (ICC).
+On May 12, 2018, Mahmoud Refaat with Libyan Prime Minister founded the International Action Group for Peace in Libya and assumed the position of General Coordinator.
+The group aims to put an end to civil war in Libya, and to work with the international community to establish a background of state in era of post Gadafi.

 In March 2019, Refaat launched the Humanitarian Action Group for Yemen.

 In 2022, Refaat launched the World Forum on Peace and Security in Stockholm, Sweden and Washington DC, US with former US Representative James Bacchus and the former member of the European Parliament Klaus Buchner.
 The forum focuses on issues such as world peace and international security, particularly in conflict areas.